 When dealing with safeguarding matters, we are conscious of the language and terminology that we use, especially in front of children.
 Sometimes reference is made to a child who has been subjected to abuse as a victim.
 However, not all children will consider themselves a victim nor will they want to be referred to in this way.
 We are conscious of this and when managing any incident, we will be prepared to use terminology that children are most comfortable with.

 In guidance we will also at times use the term 'alleged perpetrator' and where appropriate 'perpetrator' and we know that these are widely used terms.
 However, we know that in some cases the abusive behaviour will have been harmful to the perpetrator as well and again we will be mindful of appropriate language and will decide appropriateness on a case-by-case basis.

-We work closely and restoratively with our safeguarding partners with the confidence to challenge decisions and practice if deemed appropriate.
+We work closely and restoratively with our safeguarding partners and share the same goals, learn from each other, have what we need to help families, acknowledge and appreciate difference, as well as challenging each other.
+We have the confidence to challenge decisions and practice if deemed appropriate.